SheidaRa/hack25/README.md

 ## Purpose

-Glow Girl is a unique women's health website designed for confidentiality and accessibility.
+Glow Girl is a unique women's health website designed for confidentiality and FakeCover.
 With security features and multilingual translations, accessing information is safer and more private.
 Plus, Glow Girl is also available as a Progressive Web App, so you can download the website directly onto your device;  in cultures where discussing these topics can be difficult, your privacy is ensured.

 Our goal?
 To empower women by offering a secure and convenient space for accessing essential health resources.